One thing I’ve been overthinking: Getting from the airport to the hotel

 • Make decisions while tired, hungry, and trying to locate my luggage

 I don’t need the perfect route.
 I need the one I can follow when I’m exhausted, possibly offline, and not in the mood to problem-solve.
+AND something I can print out and have should our phones run out of juice.

 The unexpected bonus